magarena/magarena/launch4j/Readme.txt

 Magarena supports the following keyboard shortcuts :
 - Space or Right key : action button
 - Escape or Left key : undo button
-- Enter : switch between graphical and text mode
+- Enter key : switch between graphical and text mode
+- F1 key : show or hide game messages

 The UI of Magarena can be customized with downloadable themes coming in zip files.
 A theme pack with five color themes can be downloaded on the project page.